Seattle Fire Department Harold Scoggins, Fire Chief

 In 2012, Seattle Fire developed a Strategic Plan which serves as a guide and road map for identifying priorities in order to continue delivering excellent fire, rescue, prevention and emergency medical services into the future.
 This five-year plan represents our commitment to good stewardship of the department resources funded by Seattle residents.

-Please click on the links below to view the plan and a video message from Fire Chief Gregory Dean.
+Please click on the links below to view the plan.

 Fire Facilities Levy Program